 This research stream examines the links between food, culture, and community resilience in rural and (sub)urban places.
 My research examines multiple levels of the food production chain and this research specifically examines the material and cultural components of commensality and convivality.
 Recent work in this area draws from event-based participant observation in rural Kansas to identify ways shared food at community fairs can produce conviviality and resilience in flagging small towns throughout the rural US Midwest.

 Related Grants and Awards

 2019.
 Association for the Study of Food and Society (ASFS) Alex McIntosh Paper Award

-My academic trajectory centers on two goals: 1) to more clearly understand the relationship between humans and their environments and 2) to help create more equitable futures for people on a warming planet.
-My teaching is directly informed by these goals and focuses on creating accessible and equitable spaces where students gain skills to critically engage with the world and solve social and environmental problems.
+Broadly, sociology relies on an inquistive curiosity.
+I see my primary goal as supporting student's own development as independent, inquisitive, thinkers more ready to engage in the classroom, workplaces, and home communities.
+I work to create accessible and equitable spaces where students gain skills to ask critical questions about their worlds and find answers to produce better, more equal and sustainable futures.
 To do this I focus on project based learning: approaching students as collaborators involved in making knowledge.
 I am prepared to teach a range of courses in sociology and environmental studies.

 Areas Prepared to Teach